paulrobello/auto_tool_agent/README.md

 # AI agent that can create its own tools **LangGraph Edition**

+# Work in progress.
+May be broken at any time.

 ## Overview
 This agent uses a multistep process to create its own tools and use them to answer questions.